Guidelines for confirmation of candidature - higher degree by research

 The Principal supervisor will nominate panel members for the confirmation meeting, and confer with their ADR for advise, regarding suitability of their nominees if required.
 The panel consists of:

-The names and contact details of panel members need to be provided to Research Services, about one month prior to the confirmation date, to ensure arrangements may be finalised appropriately.
+The names and contact details of panel members need to be provided to the GRS, about one month prior to the confirmation date to ensure appropriate facilities will be available.

 |4.||Submission of written proposal||Probationary candidate|

-Probationary candidate to submit to Research Services a written proposal, in accordance with the Confirmation of Candidature Guidelines, at least two weeks prior to the confirmation.
+Probationary candidate to submit to the Graduate Research School a written proposal, in accordance with the Confirmation of Candidature Guidelines, at least two weeks prior to the confirmation.

-The Probationary candidate makes an oral presentation of no more than 25 minutes for Doctoral probationary candidates and 15 minutes for Masters by Research probationary candidates to a Confirmation Panel (and any additional audience) as outlined in the Confirmation of Candidature Guidelines.
+The Probationary candidate makes an oral presentation of 20-25 minutes to a Confirmation Panel (and any additional audience) as outlined in the Confirmation of Candidature Guidelines.
 The Probationary

 candidate will then take questions from the Panel and audience, arising from their presentation and/or written submission.